elistevens/xws-spec/README.md

 ## Multiple Squadron Data Format (X-Wing Squadron Container Format or .XWC)
-A container can be represeted as a stand-alone JSON file encoded in UTF-8 with either an .xwc or a .json extension.
+A container can be represented as a stand-alone JSON file encoded in UTF-8 with either an .xwc or a .json extension.
 MIME types of application/json or text/plain SHOULD be accepted by API endpoints.